Last updated on December 5, 2019 at 12:14

 Accumulation of bradykinin during ACE inhibitor treatment causes dry cough as a side effect.

 There are some drugs that act on the kinin system, namely icatibant and aprotinin, but I don’t think they’re important to know.
 Icatibant is a bradykinin B2 antagonist used to treat angioedema.

 Neuropeptides are endogenous peptides produced by sensory neurons.
 They exist in very low concentration in the brain.

 Certain neuropeptides are also neurotransmitters (like tachykinins and endogenous opioids), although they act slightly differently than conventional neurotransmitters (like GABA, glutamate, dopamine and so on).
-Peptide neurotransmitters aren’t produced as quickly as conventional neurotransmitters, so they don’t function as “fast” neurotransmitters between synapses but instead as “neuro-modulators”, where neurons are more “permanently” regulated.
+Peptide neurotransmitters aren’t produced as quickly as conventional neurotransmitters, so they don’t function as “fast” neurotransmitters between synapses but instead as “neuro-modulators”.
+The “neuro-modulators” regulate neurons more more “permanently” than neurotransmitters.

 Endogenous opioids like endorphin, enkephalin and dynorphins play an important role in motivation, emotion, and stress and pain control, among other things.